2i2c-org/team-compass/finance/strategy.md

 Cash on hand
 : The amount of disposable funds that we have in our CS&S accounts.
   This does not include expected revenue or expenses.
+  We calculate this at the end of each month from CS&S's accounting reports.

 Monthly burn rate
-: `monthly costs - monthly recurring revenue`.
+: `monthly recurring revenue - monthly costs`.
 This is the amount by which our cash-on-hand changes each month.
-  We do not include most grants in our burn rate, as these are treated as one-off opportunities to grow our runway.
+  We do not include most grants in our revenue calculations, as these are treated as one-off opportunities to grow our runway.
-  Grants that cover service for other communities are treated as large recurring service contracts.

 Runway
 : `cash on hand / monthly burn rate`.
 This is the number of months at our current burn rate before we run out of funds.
   If we know more about expected increases in funding, we can also calculate by projecting current numbers into the future and seeing when we hit `$0`.

-## Burn rate strategy
+## Runway and cash-on-hand strategy

 We should **keep our runway in an optimal zone**.
 If our runway is too long, it means we are not investing enough in our operations and under-achieving our impact.
 If our runway is too short, it means that we are running the risk that we'll run out of funding.

-Our burn rate should **look like a relatively flat sine wave** that stays within this zone.
-These follow cycles like the following:
+Here's what these cycles should look like:

 1. Invest to grow our capacity to serve, develop, and experiment.
 This will *increase* our burn rate (and shorten our runway).
 2. Invest in growing revenue via contracts at a fixed capacity.
 This will *decrease* our burn rate (and lengthen our runway).

-## Optimal burn rate
+## Optimal runway

-Best-practices in the start-up ecosystem recommends a burn rate between 16-24 months.
+Best-practices in the start-up ecosystem recommends a runway between 16-24 months.
-However **we're comfortable with a shorter runway than most start-ups**.
+However **we're comfortable with a shorter runway**.
-This is because we expect our burn rate to be flatter over time, and because we do not have the same "boom and bust with investment cycles" that start-ups have. because we expect our burn rate to be relatively stable.
+This is because we expect our runway to be flatter over time, and because we do not have the same "boom and bust with investment cycles" that start-ups have. because we expect our burn rate to be relatively stable.

 Here are the bounds for our optimal burn rate: